-Massive cargo ship turns sideways, blocks Egypt's Suez Canal
+Suez Canal blocked as massive cargo ship turns sideways

 The situation is threatening to disrupt a global shipping system already strained by the coronavirus pandemic.

-The MV Ever Given, a Panama-flagged container ship that carries trade between Asia and Europe.
+The MV Ever Given is a Panama-flagged container ship that carries trade between Asia and Europe.

 The ship became grounded Tuesday.